seletz/seletz.github.com/_posts/2024-01-05-giscus-comments.md

 ## Configuration

+Configuration is simple -- I found more explanation over at [Martin's Tech Journal](https://blog.martinp7r.com/posts/adding-giscus-comments-to-my-blog/).
-To configure giscus, I had to:
+I had to:

 1. Install and authorize the `giscus` app in GitHub blog's repository
 2. Configure the app on https://giscus.app